 – evidence of ability to successfully start, stop and reset the chronograph 300 times.

-The 3-register evolution of the above specifications additionally included an hour register, and either a 15 or 30 minute register.
+The 3-register evolution of the above specification additionally included an hour register, and either a 15 or 30 minute register.
 This evolution is specifically not based on military specification.

 In this review, I am researching those pieces that specifically have the same case design, not a compressor-style case design, where the outside edge of the lugs are more vertical in design.